Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 On June 22-1941 the following escaped to Bathurst in a lifeboat:

 Otto Hult, Georg K. Harestad, Erling Johan Øksnevad, Markus Grødem, Henry J. L. Hansen and Hans E. Kvia.
 With them were also an Estonian and 2 Danish men who had taken the lifeboat from their ship Harald (Danish).
 Their trip was not without incident as they encountered 3 horrendous storms on the way, which threatened to put an end to their plans.
 In addition the boat turned out to be leaking so they had to bail the whole time.
-But they finally made it to Bathurst and after a couple of days the Norwegians were sent to Freetown with an English destroyer.
-Hult, Hansen and Kvia joined the Danish vessel Valkyrien, which sailed under the British flag and was going to Cape Town.
+But they finally made it to Bathurst and after a couple of days the Norwegians were sent to Freetown with a British destroyer.
+Hult, Hansen and Kvia joined the Danish Valkyrien, which sailed under the British flag and was going to Cape Town.
 The rest of the Norwegians, the Estonian and the 2 Danes stayed in Freetown a few days longer before they joined various ships.

 Lidvard's Incredible Escape to Freetown - July 27-1941:

-Lidvard made history when through ingenious workmanship and planning the entire ship escaped from Dakar, and after a nerve racking voyage she made it safely to British Freetown on July 29 (the Vichy French patrol boat Edith Germaine was sent out to look for her, but could not catch up with her).
-To prevent ships from escaping the Vichy-French authorities had removed the starting air pipes of the main engines, but Lidvard's engine crew managed to manufacture imitations.
+To prevent interned ships from escaping the Vichy-French authorities had removed the starting air pipes of the main engines, but Lidvard's engine crew managed to manufacture imitations.
 2nd Engineer Johan Karlsen and 3rd Engineer Martinius A. Utheim, with the help of materials supplied by Kaare Sidselrud worked on making the pipes in utmost secrecy for months, without even the chief engineer's or the captain's knowledge.
 Under the pretense of having to test the engine, they succeeded in convincing the authorities to bring the real ones back on board, and then swapped them with the fake ones after the "testing" was done.
-There had been prior indications that the Vichy French were planning to requisition the ship, so the French of course saw the sense in making sure the engine was in top shape after a year in internment.
+There had been prior indications that the Vichy French were planning to requisition the ship, so the French of course saw the sense in making sure the engine was in top shape after a year of internment.
 When the crafty engineers were sure their deceipt had gone unnoticed, they finally informed the captain of their plan.
 3 days had then gone by since the fake pipes had been taken ashore by the French officers, and it was assumed nobody had noticed they were not the real product.
 Already the next evening, around midnight, Lidvard eased her way out of the harbour, though so noisily that from the description of it it's rather hard to believe they succeeded in their attempt.

 The following were on board Lidvard at the time of her escape on the night of July 26/27-1941: